git-it/fastapi-top2vec-app/README.md

 # Top2Vec as a service

-Enable exploration of a top2vec model
+Basic (docker) to enable many serving and exploration of a top2vec (https://github.com/ddangelov/Top2Vec) model

+Kudos and much thanks to ddangelov for creating the awesome Top2Vec library.

 ## Tech Stack